weshayutin/oooq-warp/README.md

 It omits oooq's shell scripts and goes the ansible way, which is an inventory, a play and custom vars to override.

+## Requirements for the host OS

+* Packer >= 0.12
+* Docker >= 1.13
+* Libvirt and kvm (latest perhaps) with HW access/nested virtualization enabled

+Note, cloud providers may not allow HW enabled kvm.
+OOOQ will not work on QEMU, sorry!

 ## Build the wrapper container
 ```
 $ packer build packer-docker-centos7.json
 $ packer build packer-docker-oooq-runner.json
 ```
+Note, adapt those for your case or jut use existing images.

 ## Pre-flight checks for a warp jump